ahaider6/ProcessingProjects_Jumper/SourceCode.md

 float posY2 = this.objY + boxHeight;

 if (!Jump) {
+//Using an if and else statement to check if the plrX is greater then or equal to posX1 and less then or equal to posX2 and if plrY is greater then or equal to posY1 and less then or equal to posY2
     if (plrX >= posX1 && plrX <= posX2 && plrY >= posY1 && plrY <= posY2) {

-      playerY = 330;
+      //Setting the players Y position to 330 when the player touches the grass playerY = 330;
       fall = false;
     } else {